alanbchristie/mp-pico-ra-calculator/README.md

 ![Platform](https://img.shields.io/badge/platform-micropython-lightgrey)

-A Right Ascension (RA) real-time compensation calculator.
+A real-time Right Ascension (RA) compensation calculator.

 Given a target RA and calibration date this code displays the compensated RA value for a telescope with a fixed RA-aligned axis.

-It is designed to run on a Raspberry Pi [Pico] with the assistance of I2C-based [Real-Time Clock] module, a pair of [dot-matrix] displays, and a 32KByte [FRAM] memory module.
+It is designed to run on a Raspberry Pi [Pico] with the assistance of I2C-based devices that consist of a pair of [dot-matrix] displays, non-volatile memory in the form of a [FRAM], and a [Real-Time Clock] module.

 ![schematic](ra-calculator.png)

-It's essentially a handly real-time implementation for use on a portable, battery-operated hardware that can be used in the field.
-It's based on the 'trick' described in my related repository: -
+It's essentially a handy, portable, real-time implementation of the 'trick' described in my related repository: -

 - https://github.com/alanbchristie/ra-converter